PepperTux/stm1-samples/bonuscave/readme.txt

-These are samples from Bonus Cave.
+These are samples from Bonus Cave, taken from the actual file itself.

 Bonus Cave by Wansti